supertestnet/hoard/README.md

 > The sensitive data that is necessary to store indefinitely grows linearly with the number of vaults created.

 Yes but this "problem" does not rise to signfiicance in my opinion.
 The data is a fixed amount per utxo, basically 200 presigned transactions per utxo.
 If you have millions of utxos, you might have to buy a hard drive, but if you're an exchange, that's not a significant addition to your operating expenses, especially for an optional feature.
-Not all users will want their utxos to be timelocked for 6 months before they can withdraw them so not all users of an exchange will a vault.
+Not all users will want their utxos to be timelocked for 6 months before they can withdraw them so not all users of an exchange will want a vault.

 > The spend target for the vault is static, and presumably must correspond to some kind of hot (or “warm”) wallet.